 In order to provide support at the consumer level, MFP hired a behavioral health specialist to work with MFP applicants, participants, their representatives, and case managers in order to coordinate available mental health services.
-The specialist also acts as a liaison for MFP with the Mental Hygiene Administration and the local mental health authorities.
-Rebalancing funds also support a person-centered planning and TBI training position within MHA.
-The trainer works with across programs to educate case managers on various issues related to TBI and person-centered planning.
-In 2013 this position updated training materials such as TBI-Focus on Behavior and Strategies, TBI and Older Adults, Brief TBI Training for MAPS Specialists and other MFP & BIP Partners, Brain Injury Resources 2013.
-Training on Mental Health First Aid and person-centered planning will be offered in the future.
+The specialist also acts as a liaison for MFP with the Behavioral Health Administration and the local mental health authorities.
+Rebalancing funds also support a person-centered planning and BI training position within BHA.
+The trainer works with across programs to educate case managers on various issues related to BI and person-centered planning.
+In 2013 this position updated training materials such as TBI-Focus on Behavior and Strategies, BI and Older Adults, Brief BI Training for MAPS Specialists and other

+MFP & BIP Partners, Brain Injury Resources 2013.
+Training on Mental Health First Aid and person-centered planning continues to be offered.